felixonmars/dnsmasq-china-list/README.md

 dnsmasq-china-list
 ==================

-Configuration for hot China domains (or CDN domains that have node in China) to accelerate via Dnsmasq (Now also includes bogus-nxdomain lines to stop common DNS servers from hijacking NXDOMAIN results)

-Content
+Chinese-specific configuration to improve your favorite DNS server.
+Best partner for chnroutes.

+- Improve resolve speed for Chinese domains.

+- Get the best CDN node near you whenever possible, but don't compromise foreign CDN results so you also get best CDN node for your VPN at the same time.

+- Block ISP ads on NXDOMAIN result (like 114so).

+Details
 =======

-- `accelerated-domains.china.conf`: Acceleratable Domains.
+- `accelerated-domains.china.conf`: General domains to be accelerated.

-  The domain should have a better resolving speed or result when using a Chinese DNS server.
+  These domains have a better resolving speed and/or result when using a Chinese DNS server.

   To determine if a domain is eligible, one of the criteria below must be met:

- - The domain's NS server is located in China.
+ - The domain's NS server is located in China mainland.

  - The domain will resolve to an IP located in China mainland when using a Chinese DNS server, but _not_ always do when using a foreign DNS server (For example, CDN accelerated sites that have node in China).
 This however does _not_ include those having node _near_ China mainland, like in Japan, Hong Kong, Taiwan, etc.

   Please don't add subdomains if the top domain is already in the list.
 This includes all .cn domains which are already matched by the `/cn/` rule.

-- `bogus-nxdomain.china.conf`: Known addresses that are hijacking NXDOMAIN results returned by DNS servers.

-- `google.china.conf`: Acceleratable Google domains.
+- `google.china.conf`: Google domains to be accelerated.

   These domains are resolved to Google China servers when using a Chinese DNS.
 In most conditions this will yield better page load time for sites using Google's web services, e.g. Google Web Fonts and AdSense.

   Bear in mind that they are _not_ considered stable. **Use at your own risk**.

+- `apple.china.conf`: Apple domains to be accelerated.

+  Some ISPs (often smaller ones) have problem accessing Apple's assets using their China mainline CDN servers.
+Please consider remove this file if that happens to you.
+See #156 for some more info.

+- `bogus-nxdomain.china.conf`: Known addresses that are hijacking NXDOMAIN results returned by DNS servers.

 Usage
 =====